fleetboard-logistics/semantic-model/docs/articles/index.md

 ### Further information

+#### Heads up.
+If a connection in the habbl context is developed by the customer himself, please clarify with the responsible consultant on Fleetboard Logistics which Ids should be used as sender in multiple cases.

 In the following some scenarios are listed, which should help in working with conizi.

 * Working with a [consignment](consignment.md)